-COMM 104 Fundamentals of Speech (3-0)
+COMM 104 Fundamentals of Speech (3-0) F,S,SU 3 Credits

 Fundamentals of Speech is an introduction to the fundamentals of effective public speaking and listening.
-The course is designed to confidence develop in self-expression and interpersonal Communications communications.
-104 includes preparing, organizing and delivering oral messages within a variety of real life situations of communication.
+The course is designed to develop confidence in self-expression and interpersonal communications.
+Communications 104 includes preparing, organizing and delivering oral messages within a variety of real life situations of communication.
 Audience analysis, the listening process and clarity of expression are emphasized.
 (Prerequisite: ELI 35, if required by Crowder College's standard Admission testing procedures)